 First heat some pasta bowls ready for serving.

-Then in a large saucepan heat 2.25 litres of salted water and bring it up to a good fierce boil.
-Add the pasta, stir once and let it boil briskly for 10 minutes without a lid.
+Then in a large saucepan heat 2.25 litres of salted water and bring it up to a good fierce boil, then add the pasta and boil briskly, uncovered for 9-10 minutes until al dente.